 Clinical areas within Children’s Services:

 - D2 – General paediatric ward, comprising of both elective and emergency admissions for children aged 0-16.
-Specialities include neurosurgical, orthopaedic and plastic surgery.
+Specialities include neurosurgical, orthopaedic, mental health and plastic surgery.

 - C3 – Medical and surgical ward for children aged 0-3 years.
 Specialities include gastroenterology.